 PLEASANTON, CA – March 2, 2021 – ServiceMax, the leader in asset-centric field service management, today announced record growth for their service offerings with the addition of new customers across a variety of industries for the fiscal year 2020 that ended January 31, 2021.

-Industry heavyweights that signed to utilize ServiceMax’s new Asset 360 solution, which became generally available in Q4, include:
+Industry heavyweights that signed to utilize ServiceMax’s new Asset 360 for Salesforce solution, which became generally available in Q4, include:

 - Carel, a leader in control technology and humidification for air conditioning and refrigeration

 - Numed, a National supplier of Turnkey Imaging Solutions, Equipment Leases, Interim Rentals, and Equipment Maintenance to health care providers

 - And Medical MicroInstruments (MMI SpA), a specialized robotics company focused on microsurgery